 6. Percutaneous mitral valve repair using the edge-to-edge procedure (a mitral valve clip) is a new method of percutaneous treatment in selected patients who are ineligible for surgery because of high perioperative risk (commonly severe left ventricular dysfunction).

-The prognosis is generally favorable.
+Prognosis is generally favorable.
 Factors associated with an increased risk of death include severe and possibly moderate MR, left ventricular ejection fraction <50%, unfavorable echocardiographic findings (severe thickening or elongation of a leaflet, or both), and presence of pulmonary hypertension.
 Patients with MVP and ≥1 of the following conditions should not engage in competitive sports: history of loss of consciousness of unexplained cause, family history of sudden cardiac death in persons with MVP, paroxysmal supraventricular arrhythmias or complex ventricular arrhythmias (particularly occurring or worsening during exercise), severe MR, left ventricular dysfunction, Marfan syndrome, long QT syndrome.